top of page

 You can’t outgrow the cracks in your people strategy.
 They grow with you.

-In the rush to build product, land customers, and raise your next round, things like hiring strategy, team development, and internal communication get pushed to “later.”
+In the rush to build products, land customers, and raise the next round of funding, aspects like hiring strategy, team development, and internal communication get pushed to "later."

 How you hire.